strongloop/loopback/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/strongloop/loopback?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**LoopBack 2.x has reached end of life in April 2019.
+It is no longer supported.**

 LoopBack is a highly-extensible, open-source Node.js framework that enables you to:

   * Create dynamic end-to-end REST APIs with little or no coding.